ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/syntax/create-object-type-secret.md

 ## Example {#examples}

-The following statement creates a secret with the `MySecretName` name and `MySecretData` value.
+The following statement creates a secret named `MySecretName` with `MySecretData` as a value.

 ```yql
 CREATE OBJECT `MySecretName` (TYPE SECRET) WITH value=`MySecretData`;